sainimu78/CMakeProjectFramework/README.md

 ## Development Usage

-Once having implemented the the cmake scripts of the project, the simplest development usage is going to be running these platform specific scripts
+Once having implemented the cmake scripts of the project, the simplest development usage is going to be running these platform specific scripts

 - Generate
-  - To generate the cmake project when the first time setup, or made some changes need to delete CMakeCache.txt like the changes of cmake options
+  - To generate the cmake project when the first time setup, or made some changes need to delete CMakeCache.txt like changes to CMake options
   - About the first time setup, it is almost the same workflow as running Setup script
-  - If an documenting option enabled, this process will also regenerate the ReleaseNotes.md including the version info and the release description
+  - If a documenting option is enabled, this process will also regenerate the ReleaseNotes.md including the version info and the release description
 - Build
   - To build the cmake project
 - Install